BergstromDomain/MyApp/docs/section_3_event_tracker_person/3_1_creating_a_person.md

 ```

-When I re-ran the test in RSpec it passed.
+When I re-ran the spec it worked as expected.
 ```bash
 rspec spec/features/event-tracker/creating_person_spec.rb
 .*